Unprocessed Trauma in Midlife: How Nervous System Regulation Supports Healing

 Understanding Trauma and Its Lasting Effects on the Nervous System

-• Acute trauma comes from a single overwhelming event—something sudden, shocking, or life-threatening, happening too fast and too intensely for the brain and body to process.
+Acute trauma comes from a single overwhelming event, something sudden, shocking, or life threatening that happens too fast and too intensely for the brain and body to fully process.

-• Complex trauma develops over time from repeated distress.
-This may stem from ongoing emotional or physical harm, neglect, domestic violence, or prolonged exposure to instability and stress.
+Complex trauma develops slowly over time from repeated distress.
+This might come from ongoing emotional or physical harm, neglect, domestic violence, or long periods of instability and stress.

-• Developmental trauma happens in childhood when a caregiver is unable to consistently meet a child’s emotional or physical needs.
-Growing up in poverty, facing discrimination, or lacking stable support systems can intensify developmental trauma.
+Developmental trauma happens in childhood when a caregiver is unable to consistently meet a child’s emotional or physical needs.
+This can include emotional neglect, repeated harsh criticism, and emotional, physical, or sexual abuse.
+Growing up in poverty, facing discrimination, or lacking steady support systems can add to this kind of trauma.

-From a somatic therapy perspective, trauma isn’t just about the event—it’s about what lingers in the body afterward.
-Gabor Maté states, “Trauma is not what happens to you, but what happens inside you as a result of what happens to you.”
-Trauma can leave the nervous system stuck in survival states—fight, flight, freeze, or collapse—long after the event has passed, shaping how people respond to stress and relationships in the present.
+From a somatic therapy perspective, trauma is not only about what happened.
+It is about what remains in the body afterward.
+Gabor Maté describes it this way: “Trauma is not what happens to you, but what happens inside you as a result of what happens to you.”
+Trauma can leave the nervous system stuck in survival states like fight, flight, freeze, or collapse long after the event has passed, shaping how you respond to stress and relationships now.

 Why I’m Talking About This